 Syntax: keyUp(WebElement obj, Keys.modifierKey) or keyUp(Keys.modifierKey)

-This method is used to send a sequence of characters to the defined input field.
-The use of sendKeys() with Actions class maintains the focus of webdriver on that particular input field and is helpful when using modifier keys.
+When there is a need to send a sequence of characters to the defined input field, we use this method.
+The use of sendKeys() with the Actions class maintains the focus of WebDriver on that particular input field and is helpful when using modifier keys.

 Syntax: sendKeys(“string”)